 The intended use of the space is an important consideration when selecting industrial floor paint.

-- In a heavy-duty manufacturing environment, you need a floor paint that can withstand forklift lorry traffic, is resistant to any oils and chemicals that are in use, slip resistant, abrasion and impact resistant and extremely durable.
+- In a heavy-duty manufacturing environment, you need floor paint that can withstand forklift lorry traffic, is resistant to any oils and chemicals that are in use, slip-resistant, abrasion and impact resistant and extremely durable.

 - Garage owners will find that a successful garage floor coating should be able to protect the concrete from acid/oil attacks and salt attacks.

 - You may want to use different colours to mark pedestrian safe zones or put safety signs on the floor to tell people they must use PPE in certain areas.

-- If you manufacture electronics, you may need a conductive or antistatic floor paint that eliminates dust.
+- If you manufacture electronics, you may need conductive or antistatic floor paint that eliminates dust.

 - Warehouses need floors that can cope with 24/7 forklift traffic and that won’t crack and become uneven which is a serious safety hazard when carrying heavy loads.

 Experienced flooring specialists will offer one or more flooring solutions for a given facility space and budget.
 Recommendations are based on the information the facility provides such as the day-to-day activities and general conditions within a specific building or room.
 It is therefore imperative that facility managers provide the installer with as much information about their operation as possible.
 The intended use of the space is an important consideration when selecting industrial floor paint.
-In a heavy-duty manufacturing environment, you need a floor paint that can withstand forklift lorry traffic, resistant to any oils and chemicals that are in use, slip resistant, abrasion and impact resistant* and extremely durable.
+In a heavy-duty manufacturing environment, you need floor paint that can withstand forklift lorry traffic, is resistant to any oils and chemicals that are in use, slip-resistant, abrasion and impact resistant* and extremely durable.
 Garage owners will find that a successful garage floor coating should be able to protect the concrete from acid/oil attacks and salt attacks.